Welcome! An Orientation to CLLS

-- The "first payment" is the baselines for each of the program components you provide.
+- The "first payment" is the baseline.
 You will complete an annual application in the spring of each year, and based on satisfactory review of that, an award letter is generated as soon as the State Budget is approved each year, notifying you of this first part of the award for the year

 - The second “payment” is determined by applying the other two parts of the formula – match and per capita – which is determined once final reports on the previous fiscal year are submitted to the State Library by the August 15 deadline.
 (It is important to note that libraries not submitting the final reports by September 15 at the latest, will be eligible to receive baseline amounts ONLY, and no match or per capita dollars.
 The reason for this is that final calculations are based the total match and per capita for all programs statewide.
 The State Library will not hold up funding for all programs because one or two programs report late.)

 To keep getting the funding, you will make an application to the State Library each year in May.
-Application Materials AND reporting to us twice each year – a mid-year report is due mid-February for the previous June through December services, and a final report is due mid-August for the previous January through June services.
+Application Materials AND reporting to us twice each year – a final report is due mid-August for the previous January through June services and a revised budget due in mid-December, which updates your application budget based on what you get from the state library and from other sources.
 The reports are entered online.
 You can find all the reporting information by going to the Staff Resources Section of our website, and clicking on "Reporting."